Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-55-reinvention.md

 "And th— Fyu!"

 Preed had been chuckling to himself as he gathered the hose.
 Now he’d plugged it in, turned the water on and put his thumb over the free end, which he aimed high into the air.
-It was billowing out a fine spray, and within that spray was…
+It was billowing out a fine spray, and within that spray was...

 Leemu ran out of words.
 He just stopped, and stared.